Who are we?

 Who are we looking for?

-Healthy adults aged 50 years or older
+Healthy adults aged 60 - 85 years old

 What is this study about?